-The maximum exposure to credit risk, excluding the value of any collateral or other security, at the reporting date of recognised financial assets is the carrying amount of those assets, net of any allowance for credit losses, as disclosed in the Consolidated Statement of Financial Position and Notes to the Consolidated Financial Statements.
+The maximum exposure to credit risk is that to its alliance partners and that is limited to the carrying amount, net of any provisions for impairment of those assets, as disclosed in the Consolidated Statement of Financial Position and Notes to the Financial Statements.

-There are no material amounts of collateral held as security at 30 June 2022.
+There are no material amounts of collateral held as security at 30 June 2023.
 Trade and other receivables are expected to be settled within 30 days and there is no history of credit losses.